Jacques Pierre Brissot: Abolitionists

+French deputies owed any black Frenchman and any enslaved people in the French colonies their "sacred rights" as much as any white man.
 In 1789 he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
+Brissot was elected to the American Philosophical Society in 1789.

 He was president of the Society of the Friends of the Blacks during 1790 and 1791.
 The rising ferment of revolution engaged Brissot in schemes for progress through political journalism that would make him a household name.
-In 1791 he published his Nouveau Voyage dans les États-Unis de l'Amérique septentrionale (3 vols.).
+In 1791 he published his Nouveau Voyage dans les États-Unis de l'Amérique septentrionale (3 vol.).
 Brissot believed that American ideals could help improve the French government.
 In 1791, Brissot along with Marquis de Condorcet, Thomas Paine, and Étienne Dumont created a newspaper promoting republicanism titled Le Républicain.

-The French Revolution
+French Revolution

-Elections

 From the outbreak of the French Revolution in 1789, Brissot became one of its most vocal supporters.
 He edited the Patriote français from 1789 to 1793 and took a prominent part in politics.
-Famous for his speeches at the Jacobin Club, he was elected a member of the municipality of Paris, then of the Legislative Assembly, and later of the National Convention.
-At the National Convention, Brissot represented Eure-et-Loir.
+Famous for his speeches at the Jacobin Club, he was elected a member of the municipality of Paris, then of the Legislative Assembly.
+He witnessed at the marriage of Camille and Lucile Desmoulins in December 1790, together with Pétion de Villeneuve and Robespierre.